catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 The determination of which commands precede which is derived primarily from the presence of a ``relationship()`` that bridges two ``Mapper`` objects — generally, one ``Mapper`` is considered to be dependent on the other, as the ``relationship()`` implies that one ``Mapper`` has a foreign key dependency on the other.
-Similar rules exist for many-to-many association tables, but we'll focus here on the case of one-to-many/many-to-one.
-Foreign key dependencies are resolved not only to prevent constraint violations from occurring (i.e., there is no reliance on constraints being "deferred"), but also so that primary key identifiers, which on many platforms are only generated when an INSERT actually occurs, can be populated from a just-executed INSERT statement's result into the parameter list of a dependent row that's about to be inserted.
-For deletes, the same ordering is used in reverse — dependent rows deleted before those on which they depend.
+Similar rules exist for many-to-many association tables, but here we focus on the case of one-to-many/many-to-one relationships.
+Foreign key dependencies are resolved in order to prevent constraint violations from occurring, with no reliance on needing to mark constraints as "deferred".
+But just as importantly, the ordering allows primary key identifiers, which on many platforms are only generated when an INSERT actually occurs, to be populated from a just-executed INSERT statement's result into the parameter list of a dependent row that's about to be inserted.
+For deletes, the same ordering is used in reverse — dependent rows are deleted before those on which they depend, as these rows cannot be present without the referent of their foreign key being present.

 The unit of work features a system where the topological sort is performed at two different levels, based on the structure of dependencies